-The Company mainly engage in the research, development, production, and sale of LCD display and semiconductor related fine chemicals.
+The Company and its subsidiaries (together referred to as the "Group"), mainly engage in the research, development, production, and sale of LCD display and semiconductor related fine chemicals.

-2. Approval date and procedures of the financial statements:
+2. Approval date and procedures of the consolidated financial statements:

-These parent-company-only financial statements were approved and authorized for issue by the Board of Directors on February 23, 2022.
+These consolidated financial statements were approved and authorized for issue by the Board of Directors on February 23, 2022.